hossam-create/Mnbara-Platform/docs/regulatory/strategic/LICENSING_PATH_ANALYSIS.md

 ```
 CHOOSE EMI WHEN:

-✓ You need payment services in EU/UK
+âœ“ You need payment services in EU/UK
-✓ You want to issue stored value / wallets
+âœ“ You want to issue stored value / wallets
-✓ You need EU passporting
+âœ“ You need EU passporting
-✓ You have €350K-€500K initial capital
+âœ“ You have â‚¬350K-â‚¬500K initial capital
-✓ You can handle medium compliance burden
+âœ“ You can handle medium compliance burden
-✓ You do NOT need deposit-taking or lending
+âœ“ You do NOT need deposit-taking or lending
-✓ You want faster time-to-market (6-18 months)
+âœ“ You want faster time-to-market (6-18 months)

 EMI IS NOT SUITABLE WHEN:

-✗ You need US-wide coverage
+âœ— You need US-wide coverage
-✗ You want to take deposits
+âœ— You want to take deposits
-✗ You want to offer lending
+âœ— You want to offer lending
-✗ You need interest-bearing accounts
+âœ— You need interest-bearing accounts
 ```

 ### 9.2 When to Choose MSB